Azure/CARML-Learn/docs/wiki/Lab 5 - Extend test coverage.md

 # Step 3 - Add a new parameters file

-Next you will create a new parameter file that will test that the template's default values work as intended by providing only the minimum set of parameters.
+Now you will create a new parameter file that will test that the template's default values work as intended by providing only the minimum set of parameters.

 1. If not already, navigate again to the `arm/Microsoft.Compute/availabilitySets/.parameters` folder